 IPI will be sharing their strategic plan with us and United Spinal will continue to be in dialogue with them as they work on these issues.

-*News Release by United Spinal Association: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (United Spinal Association).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.